JonasGeiping/jonasgeiping.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Jonas.
-I am starting as a research group leader in Tübingen, where I'm building a group for **safety- and efficiency- aligned learning** (🦭).
+I am starting as a research group leader in Tübingen, where I'm building a group for **safety- & efficiency- aligned learning** (🦭).
 Before this, I've spent time at the University of Maryland and the University of Siegen.

 I am mostly interested in questions of safety and efficiency in modern machine learning.
 There are a number of fundamental machine learning questions that come up in these  topics that we still do not understand well -- such as the principles of data poisoning, the subtleties of water-marking for generative models,